SidAvd/SquareTreasureB/README.md

 3. The number of moves is tracked, and you can restart the game using the **Restart** button at the bottom.
 4. The game is over once you find the treasure.

-## Getting Started

-Follow these steps to set up and run the game locally.

-### Prerequisites

-Make sure you have [Node.js](https://nodejs.org/) installed on your system.
-You can check by running:
+## How to Play

+Hit this and play: https://sidavd.github.io/SquareTreasureB/

 ```bash
 node -v